Dish founder Ergen says he asked for senator's help on T-Mobile/Sprint

-(Reuters) - Dish Network Corp (DISH.O) Chairman Charlie Ergen testified on Wednesday that the Justice Department’s antitrust chief advised him in May to ask a senator to speak to the Federal Communications Commission about approving a key piece of the merger of wireless carriers T-Mobile (TMUS.O) and Sprint (S.N).
+(Reuters) - Dish Network Corp (DISH.O) Chairman Charlie Ergen testified on Wednesday that the Justice Department’s antitrust chief advised him on June 10 to ask a senator to speak to the Federal Communications Commission about approving a key piece of the merger of wireless carriers T-Mobile (TMUS.O) and Sprint (S.N).

 The Justice Department approved the merger in July after the carriers agreed to sell some assets to satellite provider Dish.
 The merger, however, was still subject to approval by the FCC, which came in October.